gsantoro/demos/linkedin-article/envs/linkedin/Readme.md

 LINKEDIN_AUTHOR_ID=
 ```

-with those env variable filled with the real values
+with those env variable filled with the real values.

+This file is already added to .gitignore since it contains secrets that shouldn't end up in a git repo.

+More info on how to provide values for thos env variables can be found at [How to publish a post with the LinkedIn API](https://gsantoro.dev/posts/linkedin-api/).